isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

   --
   -- First we filter the variants according to our question...
-  -- namely, we are interested in SNPs that might have an effect -- on the protein coding and potetially have some biological effect.
+  -- namely, we are interested in SNPs that might have an effect -- on the protein coding and potentially have some biological effect.
-  -- Towards that last point, we use two fields PolyPhen and SIFT, that -- make predictions on the effect of the variant.
+  -- Towards that last point, we make use of two fields, PolyPhen and SIFT, -- both of which make predictions on the effect of the variant.
   --
   WITH
     firstMC3 AS (